Daniel Carcillo

 Daniel Carcillo (born January 28, 1985) is a Canadian former professional ice hockey left winger.
 He most recently played under contract to the Chicago Blackhawks of the National Hockey League (NHL).
 His on-ice reputation as an enforcer has led to him being nicknamed "Car Bomb".
 Carcillo won a Stanley Cup as a member of the 2013 and 2015 Blackhawks.
 After retiring from the NHL in 2015, Carcillo created a non-profit organization that assists former NHL-players who are suffering from post-concussion syndrome and mental health issues.
 Carcillo is the founder and CEO of Wesana Health, a life sciences company that leverages psilocybin-based medicine to treat traumatic brain injuries.

 Playing career

 After being drafted 73rd overall in the 2003 NHL Entry Draft by the Pittsburgh Penguins, Carcillo was traded to the Phoenix Coyotes in exchange for Georges Laraque on February 27, 2007.
 During the 2007–08 regular season, he led the NHL with 324 penalty minutes.

 Carcillo was traded to the Philadelphia Flyers on March 4, 2009, in exchange for Scottie Upshall and a 2011 second-round draft pick.
 His first goal as a Flyer came in Game 4 of the first round of the 2009 Stanley Cup playoffs against Pittsburgh.

+Carcillo recorded 12 goals and 20 assists for 32 points in 76 games in the 2009–10 season with 207 penalty minutes.
+In the 2010 playoffs, Carcillo recorded two goals and four assists for six points in 17 games as the Flyers went to the Stanley Cup Finals and would lose in six games to the Chicago Blackhawks.

+In the 2010–11 season, Carcillo played in 57 games with four goals and two assists for six points recorded along with two goals and an assist for three points in all 11 playoff games as the Flyers defeated the Buffalo Sabres in seven games in the opening round before getting swept in the following round by the eventual Stanley Cup champion Boston Bruins.
+In the fourth game, Carcillo engaged in inappropriate conduct with an official after the game ended, resulting in a two-game suspension.